cmroug14/writing-archimedes/Notebook.md

 ## Notebook

+### 10/8/13
+Moved text-to-image data from Fusion document to two files in the repository.
+Edited wiki guide to reflect the new location and work process.

 ### 10/4/13
 Continued work on the Google Fusion document in one team.
 Team 2 went up through folio 63r and encountered numerous gaps in the text.